[Back to Home]

 Most of the Monarch Brewing brands are rare in on-grade condition with the four rarest possibly being Finer Flavor Ale, Palomar, Town House, and Chief - though Palomar has turned up in pits along with Coronado, Balboa, Brownie, and Finer Flavor Beer around Southern Calif. and in the northern Sierra Nevada mountains.

-For Brownie, a few on-grade examples have been found in scattered locations: Gene DiCicco bought one at a flea market in Reno during the "Hot August Nights" in the 1980's and the seller also had a second clean example.
+Brownie: a few on-grade examples have been found in scattered locations, such as Gene DiCicco bought one at a flea market in Reno during the "Hot August Nights" in the 1980's and the seller also had a second clean example.
 Gene located another Brownie in Long Beach and helpfully passed on the lead to a Southern Calif. collector who bought the can for around $450.
-For other on-grade examples, the original collector who found the green Brown Derby also had Coronado and Brownie.

 As an example of the limited on-grade and "under-the-house" condition examples that are known for one of rarer brands, Chief: Bob Myers through a newspaper ad in 1970 made contact with a man who had found 5 Chief cans, grade 1-/2+, under a house a few blocks off a Southern Calif. freeway.
 Several of these Chiefs turned out to have fragile labels and much of the red color on one of the Chiefs was washed off with a simple rinsing.
 One each of these Chiefs went in trade to John Ahrens, Wally Gilbert and John Thimios.
 In 1987, a San Francisco collector located a mostly 1/1+ example that had been found in a building in a Southern Calif. city and was sold to Gene DiCicco; a less than grade 1 example turned up on ebay around 2003-4 that was part of a small beer can collection assembled by a long time flea market searcher/seller in the San Diego area.